Hamline to Hamline Collaboration

 What special opportunities does the Collaboration provide?*

-- Not many elementary schools can offer swim lessons but Hamline 4th & 5th graders have the opportunity to receive leveled instruction by YMCA-certified swim instructors during the school day using the Hamline University pool.
+- In the past, we have offered swim lessons Hamline Elementary 4th & 5th graders.
+These lessons are taught by YMCA-certified swim instructors during the school day using the Hamline University pool.

 - Students attend literary, musical, theatrical, and cultural performances on the Hamline University campus and often host guest speakers and performers from the University in their own classrooms.